m4pol/fatebot/README.md

 	### Example 2 Incase that you don't need to add new HTTP header ###
 	###################################################################

-	# This example is the same like the first example in a term of header and body config.
+	# This example is the same like the first example in term of header and body configs.

 	func (b *Bot) CVE_someYear_newCVE2() {
 		newCVE2, _ := json.Marshal(map[string]string{